xhafa-coding/Simple-Capital-Asset-Pricing-Model-CAPM-Python-script/README.md

-A simple Capital Asset Pricing Model (CAPM) created using Python.
+A simple Capital Asset Pricing Model (CAPM) created using Python

 The script makes use of the CAPM as given by: